-HAMG-1291 Special Topics in Hospitality Administration and Management (1-1-0), (2-2-0), (3-3-0).
-Topics address recently identified current events, skills, knowledge and/or attitudes, and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
-May be taken four times for credit.
-Prerequisite: Consent of Department Chairperson
+HAMG-1291 Special Topics in Hospitality Administration and Management

+(2-2-0) Topics address recently identified current events, skills, knowledge and/or attitudes, and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
+This course was designed to be repeated multiples times to improve student proficiency.